The alternative Archibald and Wynne Prize selection

 Sunday afternoons @the Gallery

 Sunday 27 May at 3pm Join artists Jo Bertini and Tony Costa for a discussion about the evolving nature of landscape painting in contemporary art practice.
-Jo and Tony have work in the Wynne Prize selection in this year’s Salon des Refusés.

 Sunday 24 June at 3pm Wendy Sharpe’s self-portrait is inspired by Victorian-era photographs which featured ghostly figures.
 Wendy will talk about the interpretations made from these images and her interest in exploring the seen and unseen in her work.
+With a background in street art, Luke Cornish works with aerosol and multiple layers of stencils to create works deep in meaning, depicting accurately rendered and highly evocative representations of their subject.

 Sunday 1 July at 3pm Kevin McKay will be joined by his sitter, the artist Jumaadi, for a discussion on artist’s portraits of other artists.